tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   Bulbasaur
   ```

-* Use `[start:end]` slice notation to specify elements from the starting index to the ending index.
+* Use `[start:end]` syntax or slice notation to specify elements from the starting index to the ending index.

   ```python
   # Print elements from index 2 to index 5